Beach

 Sunrise Sessions

-Vilano faces northeast, making it one of the best sunrise spots in St. Augustine.
+Vilano faces east out over the Atlantic, making it one of the best sunrise spots in St. Augustine—the sun comes straight up over the water.
 That first light hitting the jetty rocks is pure magic.
 Plus, the beach is usually empty at dawn.

 Golden Hour

-While sunset is behind you at Vilano, the golden hour light still wraps around beautifully.
-The sky often turns pink and blue behind you for stunning backlit portraits.
+At sunset the sun drops inland behind you, over the Tolomato River, rather than into the ocean.
+The golden hour light still wraps around beautifully—the sky often turns pink and blue behind you for stunning backlit portraits.

 Fall & Winter